 How far is Dyker Heights from Times Square, Manhattan?

 It usually takes a little over an hour to reach the neighborhood from Times Square in Manhattan.
-You can hop on to N, R or D train to get to Brooklyn.
+You can hop on to N, R, or D train to get to Brooklyn.
 While the R Train to 86th Street Station is the easiest commute, you will still need to walk for about 15 minutes to reach Dyker Heights from the Subway station.

-Are Dyker Heights Christmas Lights free?
+Is Visiting The Dyker Heights Christmas Lights Free?

 You can spend your evenings traversing around the neighborhood and sipping on hot drinks.
 While most houses showcase elaborate light displays for free, you will find others with donation boxes hanging outside —earnings of which go to a local charity.
 You can also opt for the guided bus and walking tours that are easily available but on a chargeable basis.